 “Progress is impossible without change, and those. who cannot change their minds cannot change. anything.” –George Bernard Shaw

 To progress, we must all change.
-That also holds true for online marketing as well.
+That also holds for online marketing as well.
 There have been several changes in how marketers interact with consumers.

 But the greatest among all is now the target customer is also part of the marketing conversation.